James Horner: Tributes

 Contemporaries and collaborators around the world paid their respects to Horner, including composers Hans Zimmer, John Williams, Paul Williams and Alan Menken, and directors Ron Howard and James Cameron.
-Horner was reported to have been committed to the Avatar franchise; Cameron said he and Horner "were looking forward to our next gig."
+Horner was reported to have been committed to the Avatar franchise; Cameron said "There's so much music he could have done.
+We were looking forward to our next gig."
 Horner's assistant, Sylvia Patrycja, wrote on her Facebook page, "We have lost an amazing person with a huge heart and unbelievable talent [who] died doing what he loved."
 Many celebrities, including Russell Crowe, Diane Warren and Celine Dion, also gave their condolences.
-Dion, who sang "My Heart Will Go On", one of Horner's most popular compositions, which is considered Dion's signature song, wrote on her website that she and husband René Angélil were "shaken by the tragic death" of their friend and "will always remember his kindness and great talent that changed [her] career."
+Dion, who sang "My Heart Will Go On", one of Horner's most popular compositions, which is considered Dion's signature song, wrote on her website that she and husband René Angélil were "shaken by the tragic death" of their friend and "will always remember his kindness and great talent that changed [her] career".
 Leona Lewis, who recorded Horner's "I See You" for Avatar, said working with him "was one of the biggest moments of my life."
-The final films which he composed the score for, Southpaw, The 33, and The Magnificent Seven, were all dedicated to his memory, as was the film Hacksaw Ridge.
-Avatar: The Way of Water, which Horner was set to work on before he died, was also dedicated to his memory, as well as actor Bill Paxton who died in 2017 and previously worked with Horner and Cameron on Aliens and Titanic.
+The final films for which he composed the score, Southpaw, The 33 and The Magnificent Seven, were all dedicated to his memory, as was the film Hacksaw Ridge.
+Avatar: The Way of Water, which Horner was set to work on before he died, was also dedicated to his memory (as well as actor Bill Paxton, who died in 2017 and appeared in films Aliens and Titanic scored by the composer).